RogierdeRuijter/astro-turborepo-inheritance/README.md

 ## Error

-In an Astro app if you inherit a package that has an Astro component in it.
+In an Astro app, if you inherit a package that contains an Astro component and if this component includes both a Lit component and an Astro import, an unrelated error occurs.
+The error message is as follows:
-If this component contains both a Lit component and an Astro import, an unrelated error occurs.
-This is the error: `There was an uncaught error in the middle of the stream while rendering /.
+`There was an uncaught error in the middle of the stream while rendering /.
 TypeError: customElements.get(...) is not a constructor`.

 ### Notes